IT Project Outsourcing: Product Development Approach

 - It’s recommended to know the development cost not to lose quality in pursuit of a low price

-The model where a service provider builds a team based on business owner’s requirements.
+The model where a IT services provider builds a outsourced team based on business owner’s requirements.
 The team works exclusively on one project (it’s devoted to the project – that is the origin of the name).
 Monthly payments are based on the experts’ hourly rates, included in the dedicated team.

 - Full control over the project progress and budget scheme since specialists become a part of an in-house team